jinjeul/HeavyHA/README.md

 Automating your home, the french way.
 Balekuy-style.

-My Configuration running on a RPi3 with HassIO :
+My Configuration running on a RPi3 with Raspbian + Home Assistant (pip install) :
 - LIFX Lights (2)
 - Harmony Hub (to control Philips TV and more)
 - DENON AVR X2200w